 Keep a stash of ready-to-eat fish in the fridge or freezer, or canned varieties for topping wholemeal toast or making fish cakes.
 Eggs are another essential standby – boiled, poached or in an omelette or frittata they make an easy, nutritious dish.
 Batch-cook evening meals so there are leftovers for lunch or snacks when they come home hungry.
 The more you encourage teenagers to eat at home, the less chance there is of them eating in fast food outlets or skipping meals altogether.

 If girls are dieting or restricting their fat and protein intake, their menstrual cycle could be disrupted, which has the potential to affect their fertility and bone health in the future.
-Menstruation means that each month, girls lose some iron which you should try to replace by including iron rich foods in the diet such as lean red meat, eggs, lentils, fortified breakfast cereals, dried apricots, figs, nuts, spinach, kale, broccoli, watercress, oats and seeds.
+Menstruation means that each month, girls lose some ironm which you should try to replace by including iron rich foods in the diet such as lean red meat, eggs, lentils, fortified breakfast cereals, dried apricots, figs, nuts, spinach, kale, broccoli, watercress, oats and seeds.

 Iron also provides a key role in cell replication, so it’s essential for both boys and girls to eat enough to meet their growth needs.
 Rapid growth, coupled with lifestyle and poor dietary choices, can result in iron-deficiency anaemia which can make teens look and feel tired or breathless, experience poor concentration and affect mental and physical development.

 Spotty skin is the cause of much teenage angst, so it might be that your child can be persuaded to eat more healthily on the grounds of vanity if nothing else!
 It's a myth that chocolate causes spots and that dairy products block pores.
 What the skin does need is plenty of hydration and enough replenishing nutrients, such as zinc, vitamin C and iron.
 Antioxidants and omega-3 fatty acids are also essential and can be consumed through a combination of vegetables, fruit, nuts, seeds and oily fish.
 Oily fish are also a rich supplier of protein, essential for growth and development.